andyt530/az2tf/README.md

 "terraform plan ."  command

-There should hopefully be no subsequent additions or deletions reported by the terraform plan command as all the approriate tarraform configuration files will have have automatically been created.
+There should hopefully be no subsequent additions or deletions reported by the terraform plan command as all the approriate terraform configuration files will have have automatically been created.

 ## Supported Resource Types

 The following terraform resource types are supported by this tool at this time:
-(full) = full support for all teraform attributes

 * azurerm_role_definition (subscription level)
 * azurerm_role_assignment (subscription level)